oznogon/gattaibushido-public/rules/03_basic_play.md

 For each Pilot that is leading a side of the Throwdown, Coach should ask every *other* player at the table, as a group: "Does this Pilot currently fight for her own goals, or for those of her Team?"

 Other players should answer aloud and honestly.
-The answer both sets crucial tone for the fight, and also determines how many bonus cards that leader will draw.
+The answer both sets crucial tone for the fight, and also determines how many bonus cards that Pilot will draw.
 If there's a voting tie, Coach breaks it.

+### Who Started this Fight?

+The answer to this question is usually pretty obvious, but it requires acknowledgement, as it determines the Pilots' Strike Range base.
+If this is ever somehow in question, default to the side that put down the first Initiative card.

 ### Determine Draws and Strike Ranges

 **Pilots:**

-* **Bonus Draw (Side Leader Only):** Based on the answer to above questions.
+* **Bonus Draw (Pilot Leader Only):** Based on the answer to above questions.
 If you fight for the Team, your draw equals your Synch stat.
 If you fight for yourself, your draw equals your Solo stat.
 * **Strike Ranges:** Based on who started the fight.
-If your team started the action, members use their Steel stat.
-If the fight was brought to them, members use their Flesh stat.
+If your team started the action, members each use their own Steel stats.
+If the fight was brought to them, they use their Flesh stats instead.

 **Coach:**